Prof. Ofer Shir, Michal Horovitz : Computational Intelligence

 Enlisted below are ongoing research projects at the Shir group:

-• Benchmarking Quantum Computers on Combinatorial Optimization Problems: A Pilot Study (with Dr. Alberto Moraglio/Exeter-U)
+• Benchmarking Quantum Computers on Combinatorial Optimization Problems (with Alberto Moraglio)

 Prof. Ofer Shir